 What is a Mortgagee in Possession?

-What happens before a repossession?
+What happens before a property is repossessed?

 The lender will usually try to work with you to define a plan for you to catch up with the arrears.
-This could be restructuring the mortgage, agreeing to give you a repayment holiday, etc.
+This could be restructuring the mortgage, agreeing to give you a repayment holiday, etc. It is in your best interest to work with the lender to either resolve the outstanding debt or define a way forward, with the lender.
+If this fails, or the borrower could not agree to a way forward, the lender would be left with no choice but to initiate the repossession process.

 What is the Property Repossession Process in Australia?